mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 We decided to include the OpenZWave library in the project.
 The availability of a Python binding for the library makes including it in the project simpler than the Sigma Designs C API.
-The Sigma Designs Developer Kit is also targeted at companies that are attempting to create their own certified ZWave devices, which is outside the scope of this project.
+The Sigma Designs Developer Kit is also targeted at companies that are attempting to create their own certified Z-Wave devices, which is outside the scope of this project.
 Tutorials and examples of using the OpenZWave library are also more accessible online, from a variety of sources.